UsmonWasTaken/Taskify/CODE_OF_CONDUCT.md

   physically threatening behavior, speech, and imagery.
 * Not engaging in unwanted physical contact.

-Some android open source projects [may adopt][] an explicit project code of conduct, which may have additional detailed expectations for participants.
+Some Google open source projects [may adopt][] an explicit project code of conduct, which may have additional detailed expectations for participants.
 Most of those projects will use our [modified Contributor Covenant][].

 [may adopt]: https://opensource.google/docs/releasing/preparing/#conduct
 [modified Contributor Covenant]: https://opensource.google/docs/releasing/template/CODE_OF_CONDUCT/

 ## Resolve peacefully